n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

   name: "test"
   ```

-13. Rename values.yaml file to dev-values.yaml and add the code below.
-Note :
+13. Rename values.yaml file to dev-values.yaml and add the code below:

 ```
 name: dev
 ```

 14. Now deploy a copy of the app into the Dev namespace with names that reflect that it is being used for dev

 ```
 helm install dev-app test-app --namespace=dev --values ./test-app/dev-values.yaml
 ```

 15. Finally, create a copy of dev-values.yaml as uat-values.yaml and update the values accordingly and deploy a UAT version

 ```
 helm upgrade uat-app test-app --namespace=uat --values ./test-app/uat-values.yaml
 ```